 If you don’t want to use pest control products that are made out of harmful materials and want to go the non-toxic route, then make sure you have these things ready:

 - Vinegar—kills most insects.
 Just mix 1 cup vinegar (white or apple cider) with 3 cups water and mix it in a spray bottle.
 Spray it on plants, countertops and other areas where you may see bugs.

 - Boric acid—one of the best non-toxic solutions for DIY pest control is using this magical powder.
 It is not harmful to humans, but it kills most bugs at home Just sprinkle it around all the areas where the bugs are, and they will die in no time.

 - Diatomaceous earth—this is another powder that should be used in pest control for bugs.
 It looks and feels like talc powder, but is made out of fossilized plankton.
 As soon as it comes into contact with any insect, their bodies start to disintegrate.

 Don’t Have Kids or Pets Around When You Use Insecticide

-Pest control for insects calls for a good quality insecticide made for that specific bug.
+Pest management for insects requires a good high-quality insecticide made for that particular bug.
 But it is also important for you to ensure that there aren’t any kids or pets around when you have any of these bug-killing things around.
 Their curiosity can be dangerous, and you don’t want them coming in contact with these things.
 Make sure to keep all these things in a separate cabinet or drawer that is locked or away from their reach.

 Don’t Forget to Wear Protective Gear

-Some DIY pest control tools and solutions need some extra caution while handling insects.
+When working with some DIY pest control tools and solutions you will need to take extra precaution while handling insecticides and pesticides.
 Make sure to cover your face with a mask so that you don’t inhale any insecticide.